aceisace/Raspberry-Pi-Setup/README.md

 pi ALL=(ALL) PASSWD: ALL

 Save the file by pressing Crtl and X at the same time.
-Lastly, press Y to save the changes and enter to confirm.
+Then, press Y to save the changes and enter to confirm.

+To disable power-saving mode, navigate to start>preferences>screensaver, open screensaver and select 'none' from the menu.